KosVla/ParametricSyntheticEarthquakes/README.md

 The **main** branch contains the two main scripts to utilise the framework, the license file and the *ReadMe* file.

-Specifically, **Runpad_Compute_Parameters_PEER.m** drives the parametrization process of a database of accelerograms, whereas **SingleAccelerogram_DistributionFittingExample.m** serves as an example implementaion file that evaluates the respective distributions of the parameters extracted and employs the respective probability density functions to parametrise any accelerogram, even if it's not included in the database.
+Specifically, **Runpad_Compute_Parameters_PEER.m** drives the parametrization process of a database of accelerograms, whereas **SingleAccelerogram_DistributionFittingExample.m** serves as an example implementaion file that evaluates the respective distributions of the extracted parameters and employs the respective probability density functions to parametrise further unseen accelerograms, i.e., not already included in the database.

 The source software files are contained in the respective folder **SourceCode** and include all functions and subroutines employed for pre- and post-processing, PSO optimation and filtering operations.